cloudnull/MP620-630-Linux-Printer/README.rst

-MP 620 - 630 | Debian Based Univeral Installer
+MP 620 - 630 | Debian Based Universal Installer
 ##############################################

 This should Work on ALL Debian Based Systems